“The lizard brain is hungry, scared, angry, and horny.”

 It is possible to then tie the UFO/alien-encounter narratives with the pop-culture/primal-archetype matrix.
 Perhaps people have been under the influence of both the explicit pop-culture ideas and images, as well as the implicit (primal) archetypes.

-The distrust of the “elite” can then be chalked up to garden-variety paranoia, which gets “married” to the pop-culture/archetype/”alien visitation” (hallucination?) trifecta to produce…
+The distrust of the “elite” then gets “married” to the pop-culture/archetype/”alien visitation” (hallucination?) trifecta to produce…

 III.
 WHAT PATRICK BATEMAN AND REPTILES HAVE IN COMMON